Sunil-Saini123/Taxi_Booking_App/README.md

 A full-stack taxi booking web application inspired by Uber.
 This app allows users to search for pickup and destination locations, view fare estimates, select vehicle types, and book rides in real-time with driver status updates.

+---

 ## 🔗 Live Demo

 You can check out the live deployed version of the Taxi Booking App here:
 👉 [Taxi Booking App Live](https://taxi-booking-app-beta.vercel.app)

+---

+## 📱 Mobile-Optimized UI

+> ⚠️ For best experience, **open this app in mobile view** (responsive design optimized for phones).
+> You can test it using Chrome DevTools → Toggle Device Toolbar 📱

 ---